-- Sam can pay in instalments and get his grills from Janet
+- Sam can pay in installments and get his grills from Janet

 - Janet has received an immediate cash influx and can pay off Lee